Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Spectral and Stability Analysis

 \paragraph{Stability regime classification.} The notions of \textit{stable}, \textit{marginally stable}, and \textit{unstable} dynamics follow the standard classification adopted in the spectral analysis of differentiable and adversarial games \cite{mescheder2018gan,balduzzi2018mechanics,fiez2021spectral}.
 In discrete-time settings, linear stability is determined by the spectral radius of the estimated Jacobian: $\rho < 1$ indicates convergence (stable regime), $\rho = 1$ corresponds to marginal stability, and $\rho > 1$ implies divergence.
-To account for numerical noise and finite-length trajectories, a tolerance band of $\varepsilon = 0.05$ is applied.
-Cases with $\rho \in [1-\varepsilon,\, 1+\varepsilon]$ are further analyzed by inspecting the frequency content of the loss trajectories.
-This inspection is based on the Fourier transform of the temporal loss signals, where the tolerance $\varepsilon$ effectively separates slowly varying components from high-frequency oscillatory modes.
+To account for numerical noise and finite-length trajectories, a tolerance band of $\epsilon = 0.15$ is applied.
+Cases with $\rho \in [1-\epsilon,\, 1+\epsilon]$ are further analyzed by inspecting the frequency content of the loss trajectories.
+This inspection is based on the Fourier transform of the temporal loss signals, where the tolerance $\epsilon$ effectively separates slowly varying components from high-frequency oscillatory modes.
 The spectral energy of the oscillatory band is estimated using \textit{Welch’s method} \cite{welch1967psd}, which averages modified periodograms over overlapping windows to reduce the variance of the power spectral density (PSD) estimate.
-If the high-frequency power is small, the dynamics are classified as \textit{marginally stable}; otherwise, the regime is deemed \textit{unstable}.
+In practice, we compute a high-frequency power index for both the generator and the discriminator; when these indices are of order $10^{0}$, the dynamics are classified as \textit{marginally stable}, whereas regimes with significantly larger high-frequency power (i.e., well above $10^{0}$) are deemed \textit{unstable}.
 This refinement is consistent with the interpretation of lightly damped rotational dynamics commonly observed in adversarial training systems \cite{fiez2021spectral}.

 \paragraph{Auxiliary stability metrics.} In addition to the spectral radius, several scalar stability indicators are evaluated to summarize the temporal smoothness and robustness of the optimization process.
 The \textit{loss stability} index measures the local variability of the generator loss through the inverse of its standard deviation across updates, providing a smoothness score between 0 and 1.
 The \textit{mode-collapse trend} quantifies the time derivative of the variance of the generator parameters and serves as a proxy for distributional diversity, following the methodology proposed in \cite{lucic2018ganmetrics}.
 Finally, the \textit{global stability index} computes the inverse standard deviation of parameter trajectories within sliding windows, functioning as an empirical analogue of a local Lyapunov factor.
 All metrics are normalized in $[0,1]$, where larger values indicate smoother and more stable dynamics.